wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-php-sql-database-deploy-use-git.md

 		2> GO

-2. In your web server's root directory, create a folder called `registration` and create two files in it - one called `createtable.php` and one called `index.php`.
+2. In your application root directory, create two files in it - one called `createtable.php` and one called `index.php`.

 3. Open the `createtable.php` file in a text editor or IDE and add the code below.
 This code will be used to create the `registration_tbl` table in the `registration` database.